Testing warm dark matter with kinematics of the smallest galaxies: Conclusion

 We identified ways in which our modeling could be improved.
 The half-light radii $r_\mathrm{h}$ of \textsc{Galacticus} systems otherwise similar to Segue~1, Tri~II, and Tuc~V tend to be around half the observed $r_\mathrm{h}$.
 The match could be improved by properly including the influence of tidal heating on the stellar distribution.
 More thorough model calibration would also be beneficial \citep[e.g.][]{2025arXiv250900143R}.
 Since orbital velocities increase with radius, we expect that this correction would strengthen our limits on WDM, although the effect will be small since we weight our selection of \textsc{Galacticus} systems based on the observed $r_\mathrm{h}$.

-Also, we found that subhalos are assembly biased at their time of infall, such that they are internally denser than field halos of the same mass.
+Other potential improvements concern \textsc{Galacticus}'s modeling of the dark matter halos hosting these satellites.
+We found that subhalos are assembly biased at their time of infall, such that they are internally denser than field halos of the same mass.
 While \textsc{Galacticus} produces subhalos with appropriately biased prompt cusps, it does not include the effect of assembly bias on halo concentrations.
-Accurately incorporating this bias would raise orbital speeds, also strengthening our limits on WDM.
+Accurately incorporating this effect \citep{2026arXiv260518940D} would raise orbital speeds, also strengthening our limits on WDM.
+Separately, \textsc{Galacticus}'s prediction for the halo hosting each observed satellite -- and especially that halo's pre-infall mass growth history, which sets the cusp coefficient $A$ -- could likewise be refined.
+We examine this dependence in appendix~\ref{sec:varyA}; improvements to the modeling of the galaxy--halo connection would help sharpen our limits.

 On the observational side, our constraints are mostly limited by measurement precision in the inferred kinematics of Segue~1, Tri~II, and Tuc~V \citep[for a discussion of sources of uncertainty, see][]{2019ARA&A..57..375S}.
 Significant differences from CDM are expected in these systems at observationally accessible radii even for dark matter masses $m_\chi\gtrsim 20$~keV.
 Consequently, limits on WDM could be greatly improved with more precise measurements of the kinematics of these systems.
 Limits could also be improved by including additional low-luminosity galaxies of comparable (or smaller) spatial sizes.